rossdrew/rossdrew.github.io/_posts/2018-10-01-emulating-opcodes.md

 ### Overview

-So my enum becomes a definition, a byte value, it's addressing mode and the operation performed.
+So my enum becomes a definition containing a byte value, it's addressing mode and the operation performed.
 The OpCode is then the intersection of Addressing Mode and Operation

 ```
 ASL_A(0x0A, AddressingMode.ACCUMULATOR, Operation.ASL);
 ```

-The operation is an operation on the environment, given an addressed value:
+The operation argument is an operation on the environment (`a`: accumulator, `r`: registers, `m`: memory), given an addressed value (`v`):

 ```
     public enum Operation implements AddressedValueInstruction {